cloudfoundry/routing-release/docs/session-affinity.md

 for forwarding sticky session requests, only sending the `JSESSIONID` will not result in sticky session behavior and may actually result in undesired behavior.

-### How can I use a platform-deployed reverse proxy in front of an application that relies on sticky sessions?
+### How can I use a route service (a platform-deployed reverse proxy) in front of an application that relies on sticky sessions?
+Routing Release 0.211.0+: Sticky sessions will now work with platform deployed route services.
+Sticky sessions will continue to work for non-CF deployed route services.

-If you deploy a reverse proxy to the platform in front of your app, the backend app must return the `JSESSIONID` on every response in order to sticky sessions to work.
+Routing Release >0.211.0: If you deploy a reverse proxy to the platform in front of your app, the backend app must return the `JSESSIONID` on every response in order to sticky sessions to work.